Boarders: Reception

+Critical response

 The first series of Boarders received positive reviews from critics.
 Rotten Tomatoes reported an approval rating of 100% based on 8 reviews.
 Leila Latif of The Guardian gave Boarders four out of five stars and called it "packed with future megastars" in line with the Skins ensemble, singling out Campbell, Diaby, Tedeku, and Kanoute's performances in particular.
 Louisa Mellor for Den of Geek recommended the series to Sex Education fans.
 The Daily Telegraphs Poppie Platt also gave the series four stars, calling it "razor-sharp".
 Morgan Cormack of Radio Times commended how Boarders balances serious, heavy topics and moments of learning with comedy and fun.